rmkane/spring-xml-example/README.md

 <!-- omit in toc -->
 # Spring XML Example

 A Spring Boot application demonstrating a layered architecture with XML request handling and JSON response formatting, using DTOs, entities, and MapStruct for type-safe mapping.
+Features nested data structures (info sections) and simplified entry objects with enum types.

 <!-- omit in toc -->
 ## Table of Contents